Arts & Crafts Kitchens The Birth of the Modern Kitchen

 Food Cost and Life Expectancy

-Food cost as a percentage of America's wages plummeted during the Arts & Crafts period, in no small part due to the revolution in processing, packaging and transportation.
-At the turn of the century a workingman spent nearly 1/3rd of his wages feeding his family.
-By 1940 that cost had declined to just over 18% and was still falling.
+Food cost as a percentage of America's wages was cut in half during the Arts & Crafts period, in no small part due to the revolution in processing, packaging, and transportation.
+At the turn of the century, a workingman spent nearly a third of his take-home wages feeding his family.
+By 1941 that cost had declined to 18% and was still falling.
 (Today it is about 7%, the lowest of any nation in on Earth.)